goldenapples/recommended-links/readme.txt

 See the plugin's [wiki page on github](https://github.com/goldenapples/recommended-links/wiki) for more up-to-date documentation (its hard to keep documentation updated in multiple places).

 == Changelog ==

+= 0.4.2 =

+Fixes a couple of bugs relating to displaying the plugin's widgets on a page that includes a comments query (the author and the score of all links in the widget would be taken from the last comment displayed on the page.

+Also, includes an option to allow unregistered users to post for the the first time.

 = 0.4.1 =